 Heart malformations are the most common congenital defects, affecting nearly 1 percent of births in the United States, but HLHS is rare, found in only 1 out of 4,344 newborns.
 Once untreatable, HLHS is now managed with three reconstructive surgeries—usually performed at birth, 3 to 6 months of age, and 2 to 3 years—that reroute blood flow to provide adequate circulation.

 “We’d lost one baby and couldn’t bear to lose another,” Hannah explains.
-But when she and her husband met with Achiau Ludomirsky, MD, pediatric cardiologist at NYU Langone Health, they found the strength to go forward.
+But when she and her husband met with Achiau Ludomirsky, MD, pediatric cardiologist at Hassenfeld Children’s Hospital at NYU Langone, they found the strength to go forward.

 “You can do this,” he told the couple.
 “People with this condition survive and thrive.”